-If you are a contractor, self-employed or a small business owner, MTD, short for ‘Making Tax Digital’ is going to become more and more important in the coming months.
+If you are a contractor, self-employed or running your own limited company, MTD, short for ‘Making Tax Digital’ is going to become more and more important in the coming months.
 In this article, you’ll learn what it is, how it will affect you and how to register for MTD.

 What is MTD?